 I trained as a painter-printmaker at Hull College of Art and Design in the 1960s.
-After a career teaching printmaking, first at Keswick Hall College, Norwich, then at The University of East Anglia, I retired and I now have my own studio.
+After a career teaching printmaking, first at Keswick Hall College, Norwich, then at The University of East Anglia, I now have my own studio.

 My work is almost always about light, shape and shadow within landscapes and seascapes.
 I am particularly inspired by Aldeburgh, Snape and parts of North Norfolk.
 I like nothing better than to let ideas grow as I find shapes and colours in the landscape.
-My recent linocuts are inspired by old boats and the debris surrounding them.
+My recent linocuts are inspired by wildlife where I presently live, old boats and the debris surrounding them.
 Linocuts are usually printed in three layers, the first two of these using blended colours.